P1074343/capchamp/README.md

 # Getting Started
 1. Clone the repo from github inside BAS
+2. Checkout to branch **domain-model** either by ui or by using **git checkout domain-model** in terminal
-2. Use "cds watch" inside the terminal to start the development server
+3. Use "cds watch" inside the terminal to start the development server
-3. Run the browser or go to test.http to do the testing
+4. Run the browser or go to test.http to do the testing

 # Productshop Application details